-This is a brilliant launching device – simply due to the sound of the boom when fired!
-It doesn’t have much of a range when compared to the potato cannons but it does manage to launch a tennis ball about a hundred feet into the air.
-It also doesn’t have much of a service life as the recoil of firing crumples the bottom-most cans which then have to be replaced in the field, but, it is great fun!
-The following content is from the original project page.
+This is a really fun launching device mainly due to the sound of the boom when fired!
+It doesn’t have much of a range when compared to potato cannons but it does manage to launch a tennis ball about a hundred feet into the air.
+It also doesn’t have much of a service life as the recoil during firing crumples the bottom-most cans against the ground which then have to be replaced in the field; its worth bringing some spare cans and duct tape.

-5 baked bean tins with stacking ridges on base of tins and standard top
+- 2 to 4 baked bean tins with stacking ridges on their base (standard top)

 Construction of the mortar

 If you can’t find any tins with stacking ridges then normal cans can be used, the ridges just assist with stacking the cans together.
 The photo below on the left is the base of a ridged based tin (one that stacks) and the photo below on the right is of a standard tin with the base cut out (one that does not stack).

-I made baffles/holes in four out of the five ridge based tins by cutting out a circle in the bases using a drill to start off and tin snips to enlarge a hole.
-The hole in each of the bases is about 25mm in diameter.
-The baffles help to keep the mortar rigid and can improve the overall combustion of the propellant – again some experimentation is worth while.
+I made baffle holes in three of the ridge based tins by cutting out a circle in the bases using a drill to start off and tin snips to enlarge a hole.
+The hole in each of the bases is about 30mm in diameter.
+The baffles help to keep the mortar rigid and seems to effect the combustion rate of the propellant – again some experimentation is worth while.

 To use the mortar stack up some sturdy bricks that can support the mortar well.
-Place a modified tennis ball down the mortar and spray a very small amount of propellant through the firing hole (or about a teaspoon of lighter fluid also works well but requires a little extra time to vaporise with some agitation while covering the hole.
-Ensure the mortar is placed securely and pointing away form buildings/people and position yourself next to the firing hole and using an extended lighter ignite a flame at the firing hole to ignite the propellant inside – BOOM!
+Place a modified tennis ball down the mortar and spray a very small amount of propellant through the firing hole.
+About 5ml of lighter fluid also works well but requires a little extra time to vaporise with some agitation while covering the hole.
+Ensure the mortar is placed securely and pointing away form buildings/people and position yourself next to the firing hole and using a long reach lighter ignite a flame at the firing hole to initiate combustion of the propellant inside – BOOM!